adjtomo/seisflows/docs/instructions.rst

         ./clean; ./run

-If no error message is displayed, then the test was successful and it's alright to move on.
+If an hello message is displayed, then the test was successful and it's alright to move on.